Janghyun1230/Caricature_StyleTransfer/distortion/README.md

 ## Files explanation
 - landmark_detection
-save the coordinates of face landmarks of face images.
+Save the face landmarks coordinates of face images.

 - distort_landmark
 Implement distortion of face image using landmark coordinates and distortion function which I made.